 Dr. Jeff Anzalone is a periodontist practicing in Louisiana and creator of the Debt Free Doctor site.

-He originally started the site to help other doctors and high-income earners on how to pay off debt quickly as he initially started with over $250,000 in student loans.
+He originally started the site to help other doctors and high-income earners pay off debt quickly as he initially started with over $250,000 in student loans.
 One of the questions he initially sought to answer was, “Should high-income earners invest while paying off debt?”

 After becoming debt-free, he became complacent and didn't like it.
 That's when he realized that he hadn't created any other streams of income besides his practice.